 This exceeds last year's drop to a score of 69, which was in itself the lowest score recorded since the Youth Index was first commissioned in 2009.
-This year, the biggest declines in happiness relate to young people's work or education and money.
+This year, the biggest declines in happiness relate to young people's work or education, their emotional health and money.
+Of these, happiness with emotional health saw the most significant decrease, falling four points since last year to a score of just 57.

 None of the areas attributed to overall wellbeing have seen an increase this year and all related scores are at their lowest to date.
-Money remains the lowest ranking aspect of young people's happiness.
+Money remains the lowest ranking aspect of young people's happiness, although the dramatic drop in happiness with emotional wellbeing puts this area almost on a par with money for the first time.